ajayrawatsap/mf_data/README.md

 A big thanks to team responsible for maintaining [casparser](https://github.com/codereverser/casparser) package which is used to parse CAMS CAS pdf satatement.

 ## Using Tool with Cloud Environment
-**This is easy to use process as no local installation is required and is based on cloud virtual machines with required dependencies already installed**
+**Easy to use as no local installation is required and is based on cloud virtual machines and can be run on web browsers,with required dependencies already installed**
 1. The first step is to get the [consolidated account statement](https://www.camsonline.com/Investors/Statements/Consolidated-Account-Statement) from CAMS in PDF Format.
 Make sure that you select the option as highlighted in yellow. ![screenshot](https://github.com/ajayrawatsap/mf_data/blob/master/data/assets/cams.PNG)
 2. Launch  [Binder](https://mybinder.org/v2/gh/ajayrawatsap/mf_data/HEAD).
 This will create a cloud VM and install all python dependencies and create a Jupyter Notebook to run the scripts.
 This may take 10 seconds to one minute depending on source VM image exist or not on server.